PycraftDeveloper-temp-account/Pycraft/README.md

 * SCROLL in the map to zoom in/out, or to scroll the settings menu
 * LEFT CLICK to select

-### Controller

-* Use the JOYSTICKs for camera panning and in game movement in game, or for mouse control in the 2D engine
-* Use the 'Options' button to enter your inventory
-* Use the 'Share' buttons to enter the map
-* Use the Y or TRIANGLE button to jump in game or exit a GUI (not in game)
-* Use the X or A button to start the benchmark or to reset your view in the map
-* Use the X or SQUARE button to zoom in on the map GUI
-* Use the O or B button to zoom out on the map

 _A detailed map of inputs for keyboard and mouse or controller combinations is coming; for now, see the section below, toggling between full-screen is currently not bound to a button on the controller because we will need all the different buttons for gameplay_